 If this is all new to you, consider working with a digital marketing agency in Amersham.
 An expert will be able to suggest the best strategies for beefing up your online presence, so you get the most bang for your buck.

 Don’t Leave Money On the Table

 While many consider email to be old-fashioned, an electronic mailing list is a gold mine for small businesses.
-The majority of marketers find that email is not only easier to manage than other kinds of advertising, it’s also their best lead generator.
+You can use an email scraping program to find and collect relevant email addresses from various sources and build your mailing list.
+The majority of marketers find that email is not only easier to manage th an other kinds of advertising, it’s also their best lead generator.
 Why?
 Because subscribers have chosen to receive your mail.
 Email marketing has been found to offer consistently higher returns on investment (ROI) than Instagram, Facebook or Twitter ads.
 Use your list wisely.
 Don’t overdo the messages, and be sure to include content customers truly want, such as discounts and promotions, along with info about new products or services.

 Refresh Your Keywords

 Anyone who has been doing online marketing for a while knows all about the importance of keywords and search engine optimization (SEO).
 But keywords are not a one-and-done type of activity.
 This is especially true as people’s priorities change, like what has happened during the pandemic.
 Keywords should be updated regularly to help keep your small business visible.
 Also, check in regularly with an SEO analyser to see how well your site is doing.
 Many are free, which suits even the smallest marketing budget.
 In case you’re new to this or need help, Google AdWords offers a keyword planning tool to help you find those magical terms and phrases.